9 Min Read

 - Weather, especially cold and dry

 Psoriasis Signs in Seniors

-Plaque psoriasis—The most-common form accounts for about 80 to 90 percent of people with psoriasis.
+Plaque psoriasis—The most-common form accounts for about 80 to 90 percent of people with senior psoriasis.
 Symptoms include:

 - Patches of thick, raised skin called plaques

 - Scale (a dry, thin, and silvery-white coating) over some plaque